NTD-Modelling-Consortium/endgame-postprocessing/README.md

 #### General
 * **Processed prevalence** - the selected prevalence measure per model
+* **Priority population** - the population of which the prevalence is a percentage of
 * **Protocol passed** - whether the processed prevalence is below the disease specific threshold
 * **Protocol Confidence** - the percentage of runs required to say the protocol has passed
 * **Model Measures** - the measures derived from the model, currently just processed prevalence